Common Name: Canada Lily

 - Water Needs: Moist, Average

 - Fruit: Brownish, ribbed capsule containing seeds about six weeks after flowering.

 - Natural Habitat: Floodplain/Marsh, Bottomland Deciduous Forest

-Underground bulb that sends out an erect stem with whorled leaves topped with showy flowers.
-The flowers are drooping and inverted and have red-orange petals with brown spots that open and curl backwards to reveal large stamens.
+Lilium canadense is an underground bulb that sends out an erect stem with whorled leaves topped with showy flowers.
+The flowers are drooping and inverted and have red-orange petals with brown spots that open and curl backward to reveal large stamens.
 This lily forms colonies by putting out rhizomes and bulblets.
 It will make a large patch of plants if left undisturbed for several years.
 Flowers attract butterflies and hummingbirds.
-Canada Lily naturally inhabit rich bottomlands and prefer moist soil.
-This subspecies (if it is in fact a subspecies, see: Weakley’s Flora), Lilium canadense ssp. editorum, has a redder flower than the straight species.
+Canada Lily naturally inhabits rich bottomlands and prefers moist soil.
+This subspecies (if it is in fact a subspecies, see: Weakley’s Flora), Lilium canadense ssp. editorum has a redder flower than the straight species.